Burwood/cromwell/docs/backends/Google.md

 The `auths` block in the `google` stanza defines the authentication schemes within a Cromwell deployment:

+[//]: # (TODO: Does this need to be changed to what we have in our batch.conf file?)
 ```hocon
 google {
   application-name = "cromwell"